Due to the COVID-19 pandemic, McGill University is closed and operating remotely. Room bookings at the Faculty of Law are closed until further notice.

 a) Contact the Law Student's Association (LSA) to ensure that

-Should your event not be covered by the LSA's insurance, please contact Erica Noriega.
+Should your event not be covered by the LSA's insurance, contact Erika Noriega.

 b) Contact Contact Risk Management, Campus Planning and Development Office, for a letter declaring that McGill agrees to allow the event to be held on its premises.
 You should request a floor plan for security.